pettah market

 Table of Contents

 Sure, you’re probably visiting Sri Lanka for its beaches, historical monuments, wildlife reserves and colonial tourist attractions.
-But Sri Lanka’s economic hub and most populated city Colombo, cannot be simply overlooked.
-Here is the blueprint of one day in Colombo itinerary with a Colombo walking tour to explore the city’s tourist attractions.
+However, you cannot simply overlook Colombo, Sri Lanka’s economic hub and most populated city.
+Here is the blueprint for a one-day Colombo itinerary with a walking tour to explore the city’s tourist attractions.

-One-day Colombo itinerary and the Colombo walking tour are two popular short trips in Sri Lanka.
-A large number of travellers, especially foreign travellers book Colombo one-day outing trips during their short stay on the island.
-Both tours are mostly booked by foreign travellers, who visit the island on short trips as well as transit passengers.
+A one-day Colombo itinerary and the Colombo walking tour are two popular short trips in Sri Lanka.
+During their short stay on the island, a large number of travelers, especially foreigners, book Colombo one-day outing trips.
+Foreign travelers who visit the island on short trips, as well as transit passengers, mostly book these tours.

 Colombo walking tour as part of Sri Lanka trip

-If you have planned a multi-day Sri Lanka trip such as 7 days Sri Lanka tour and do not want to miss the exciting tourist hot spots in Colombo, taking part in a Colombo city tour is a pretty awesome way to start your Sri Lanka trip.
-You can also consider visiting Colombo at teh tail end of your multi-day Sri Lanka trip.
+If you have planned a multi-day Sri Lanka trip such as a 7-day Sri Lanka tour and do not want to miss the exciting tourist hot spots in Colombo, taking part in a Colombo city tour is a pretty awesome way to start your Sri Lanka trip.
+You can also consider visiting Colombo at the tail end of your multi-day Sri Lanka trip.

 1. Galle Face green